bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 45°
+- 46°
-- overcast clouds
+- scattered clouds
-- 80% humidity
+- 94% humidity
-- 12 mph wind
+- 9 mph wind

-0.1 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison